+Asking for help is the second step.
 After admitting to self and others that a problem exists with excessive drinking, the self-functioning alcoholic must ask for help.
-It’s not possible to overcome drinking on their own at this point as they’ve long passed the time when they could successfully quit drinking.
+It’s not possible to overcome alcoholism on their own at this point as they’ve long passed the time when they could successfully quit drinking.
 Screening and brief3 intervention may be necessary if the high-functioning alcoholic admits (or not) to the problem yet refuses to get help in the form of treatment.

 When asking for help, it’s important for loved ones and family members, as well as friends, to be supportive and encouraging.
-This is a tough time for the high-functioning alcoholic, a period when he or she is somewhat ambivalent about quitting drinking.
+Overcoming alcoholism is not an easy task and this is a tough time for the high-functioning alcoholic.
+It is a period when he or she is somewhat ambivalent about quitting drinking.
 After all, it’s been so much a part of their life for so long that the thought of being unable to drink fills them with fear.
 There’s also a huge void to fill once they no longer spend so much of their day drinking, thinking about drinking, overcoming the effects of drinking and starting the process all over.

-Getting all the alcohol out of their system is the third step in overcoming high-functioning alcoholism.
+Detox is the third step.
+Getting all the alcohol out of their system is the third step in overcoming alcoholism.
 This involves a process called detoxification, or detox4, a medically-monitored procedure for the removal of alcohol and/or drugs from the system.
 Under 24-hour supervision by medical professionals, the high-functioning alcoholic may receive prescription medication to ease withdrawal symptoms and make the alcohol detox more comfortable.

-Choices for treatment to overcome being a high-functioning alcoholic include alcohol treatment centers that are either inpatient or residential rehab centers or outpatient treatment facilities5.
+Choosing the right treatment program is the fourth step.
+Choices for treatment to overcome alcoholism include alcohol treatment centers that are either inpatient or residential rehab centers or outpatient treatment facilities5.
 Making the decision to go into treatment must be followed by selecting the treatment center that’s most appropriate to help the high-functioning alcoholic reach their goal of ongoing sobriety.